kirtonBCIlab/FlickTok/README.md

 - python & pip (tested w/ v3.11.5 but any 3.x should work to get started)
 - [node & npm](https://nodejs.org/)
-- [bun](https://bun.sh/) (optional; can use `npm` instead, which comes with node; I tested w/ Bun v1.1.10)
+- [bun](https://bun.sh/) (optional; can use `npm` instead, which comes with node; I tested w/ bun v1.1.10)

-**NOTE:** bun runs faster than node & npm, but native support for Windows is in beta & may not work as expected there.
-Would recommend using bun on Linux, macOS or [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) if on Windows.
+**NOTE:** bun runs faster than node & npm, ~~but native support for Windows is in beta & may not work as expected there~~ and now seems to work fine on Windows using bun v1.1.12.
+Would recommend using bun on Linux, macOS or [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) if the native Windows version of bun does not work.

 ## Setup & Usage